CBainCoding/SignUp/README.md

 The initial purpose of the site was to act as a store for club officers to have access to member details, with the members able to edit details themselves rather than requiring the club officers to update.
 During testing several users felt that the creating account process did not deliver any real benefit to them and so the "Enquiries" app was added to give logged in users a way to message the club admins.

+<h3>Live site</h3>

+Please click [here]() to view the live site deployed on Heroku.

+<h3>Technologies used</h3>

+- __Languages__
+    - This is a full stack project using HTML, CSS and Python.

+- __Frameworks__
+    - The site uses Django and Bootstrap.
+        - Django is used for the back-end structuring the project and because of the features it offers "out of the box" such as the user login and admin panel
+        - Bootstrap is used for simplifying CSS styling allowing for much less CSS code in the stylesheet

+    - JavaScript file exists but currently only performs a simply "Hello world" print to check the JavaScript file is wired up correctly.
+During the project it became apparent that Python and Django were able to offer the same functionality but much more efficiently.

 <h3>List of features</h3>

 - __Navbar__